lgerardSRI/ROSbag2SciPy/README.md

-# ROSbag2SciPy
+# ros2scipy
-Python tools to convert ROS bag files into numpy arrays / pytables
+Python tools to convert ROS messages and bag files into numpy arrays / pytables